ONSdigital/sdc-int-event-generator/README.md

   - Wait for update to appear in Firestore.
 The 'newerThan' timestamp value is specified as the captured timestamp of the initial create.

-### GET /rabbit/create/{eventType}
+### GET /pubsub/create/{eventType}

-This endpoint creates a rabbit queue and binding for the supplied event type.
-The created queue name is the same as the routing key.
+This endpoint creates a subscription for the supplied event type.
+The created subscription will be the topic name of the eventType supplied, with 'cuc' appended.
 This endpoint returns a String containing the name of the queue.

-Rabbit doesn't mind if the queue/binding already exist.
+PubSub doesn't mind if the queue/binding already exist.

 ```
-http --auth generator:hitmeup GET http://localhost:8171/rabbit/create/SURVEY_LAUNCHED
+http --auth generator:hitmeup GET http://localhost:8171/pubsub/create/SURVEY_LAUNCHED
 ```

-### GET /rabbit/flush/{queueName}
+### GET /pubsub/flush/{queueName}

 This endpoint purges the contents of the named queue.
 This allows tests to ensure that outbound queues are in an empty state before running a test.